Pregnancy can trigger a lot of different changes in the skin for women, including:

-Pregnancy-induced eczema is the most common skin condition that occurs during pregnancy.
+Pregnancy-induced eczema is the skin condition that occurs during pregnancy.
 It may account for up to half of all eczema cases.
 Eczema is thought to be associated with immune function and autoimmune disorders, so if you already have eczema, it can flare up during pregnancy.
 There is some evidence that AEP may also be associated with asthma and hay fever.

 Keep reading to learn more about this condition.

 The symptoms of pregnancy-induced eczema are the same as those of eczema outside of pregnancy.
 Symptoms include red, rough, itchy bumps that can crop up anywhere on your body.
 The itchy bumps are often grouped and may have a crust.
 Sometimes, pustules are visible.

 If you have a history of eczema before becoming pregnant, the eczema may worsen during pregnancy.
 For about of women, eczema symptoms improve during pregnancy.